KraizyVic/Uanimurs-TV/README.md

-# NOTE:
+> [!NOTE]
-This application is a precursor of Uanimurs, the working version, Its just UI and nothing more
+> This application is a precursor of Uanimurs, the working version, Its just UI and nothing more
-- Created for fun to test on android TV.
+> - Created for fun to test on android TV.
 Home page looks bad, I know I will update it soon while adding playing

 # Uanimurs (TV)

 Uanimurs (TV) is an Anime DISCOVERY application made for ANDROID TV platforms.